Levi Wells Prentice NEW

 The Artist in his Brooklyn Studio

 A Hatful of Apples brought $135,000

 Prentice was born in Lewis County, New York in 1851 and raised on a small farm in the Adirondack Mountains.
 He painted landscapes as far afield as Buffalo and Syracuse, where he established his first studio.
-A few early portraits have survived, which suggest Prentice may have seen work by Field.
+A few early portraits have survived, which suggest Prentice may have seen work by Erastus Field.
 He married an English woman, Emma Roseloe Sparks, in Buffalo, New York in 1882 and in 1883, he moved to Brooklyn, New York, where he worked as a carpenter and art teacher.
 Newman Galleries employed Prentice as a framemaker.
 He was a member of the Brooklyn Art Association and frequently exhibited as such.
-This was the period of his masterpiece still-life studies of fruit on the table, in hats, or baskets abundantly spilling by the bushel--apples, strawberries, peaches, plums, raspberries, cherries, muskmelons, pears, currants, pineapples, gooseberries, grapes and bananas usually piled high in kitchens or in natural settings.
-And the contrast between the basket work and the actual fruit has caused some to see Prentice distinguishing the works of man and nature.
-But we think he is telling us about abundance.
-That is the dominant theme--of his settings be they tabletops full of one cake after another or the baskets and hats that are always overflowing.
+This was the period of his masterpiece still-life studies of fruit on the table, in hats, or baskets.
+Prentice emphasizes American abundance, with overflowing--apples, strawberries, peaches, plums, raspberries, cherries, muskmelons, pears, currants, pineapples, gooseberries, and grapes--all piled high in kitchens or in natural settings.
+And the contrast between the basket work and the actual fruit has caused some to see Prentice as distinguishing the works of man and nature.
+But we think he is telling us about the land of plenty.
+That is the dominant theme of his settings, be they tabletops full of one cake after another or the baskets and hats that are always spilling over.
 Nature is generous and its fecundity easily overcomes time as the artist struggles to survive mutability much in the way of Keats's Odes.
 By illusionism, Gerdts meant that Prentice's still-life fruits are in fact good enough to eat--their chiaroscuro rendition and waxy polished surfaces are intended to make the viewer say grace for nature's gifts.